chmouel/tekton-asa-code/README.md

 * This is very much GitHub oriented at the moment, but having another VCS supported should not be an issue (altho this would need some refactoring).
+* Breaks that big python script to reusable small tasks that chains together
+* Or at least breaks the python script to some proper python object based files and add unit/functions tests and all.

 ### Limitations